pace-neutrons/pace-developers/documentation/adr/0011-use-mex-for-pyHorace-python-calls.md

 In addition, `mex` functions _cannot_ use non-Matlab (non-`Array` types) data as input or outputs.
 Thus all data must be converted to Matlab format from Python, and vice versa which involves at least one data copy.
-This restriction means that not all Python functions can be supported by this method (e.g. those which return non-convertible types such as Python classes).
+This restriction means that not all Python functions can be supported by this method (e.g. those which return non-convertible types such as Python classes) except with special work-arounds as in the case of Brille.
 This also means that the reference to the Python function cannot be passed directly to the `mex` function.
 Rather, the Python code stores it in a global dictionary and the (string) key is passed to the `mex`.